 Dioecious (either male or female) but female plants even without a male will produce seedless fruits.

-It grows well even in deeper shade and on well drained but moist soil, hardy to about -7C, height varies between 2 and 5m but it can be trimmed and even grown in a pot.
+It grows well on well drained but moist soil, hardy to about -7C, height varies between 2 and 5m but it can be trimmed and even grown in a pot.

 |Plant type||COMING SOON|